korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 `MAV_FRAME_BODY_NED` description makes clear that it's frame with body orientation (fixed to vehicle): _"e.g. useful to command 2 m/s^2 acceleration to the right"_, however it's name implies it's NED frame, which is confusing.
 Description of `MAV_FRAME_BODY_OFFSET_NED` makes thing even more complicated because it looks like it's a real NED frame: _"e.g. useful to command 2 m/s^2 acceleration to the east"_.

 The only detailed explanation of current local frames meaning is in [APM documentation](http://ardupilot.org/dev/docs/copter-commands-in-guided-mode.html#set-position-target-local-ned).
-It describes `MAV_FRAME_LOCAL_OFFSET_NED` as vehicle-carried NED and `MAV_FRAME_BODY_OFFSET_NED` as vehicle-carried Front-Right-Down frame which is clear.
+It describes `MAV_FRAME_LOCAL_OFFSET_NED` as vehicle-carried NED frame and `MAV_FRAME_BODY_OFFSET_NED` as vehicle-carried Front-Right-Down frame which is clear.
 However, behavior of `MAV_FRAME_BODY_NED` frame is complicated:

 _Positions are relative to the vehicle’s home position in the North, East, Down (NED) frame.
 Use this to specify a position x metres north, y metres east and (-) z metres above the home position.
 Velocity directions are relative to the current vehicle heading.
 Use this to specify the speed forward, right and down (or the opposite if you use negative values)._